turjumann/react-task/README.md

 # ReactJs Task

-In this task, I created a new react application that has 2 main parts.
-I used some external libraries to achieve some certain tasks.

 ## Part 1

 I used Google's API to render Google Maps on the screen.
 I also created an input field where the user can type and search for a city which will then show the user the weather temperature and other data for the corresponding city.